Pete1990Griff/PeteTech1990/README.md

-- 👋 Hi, I’m @PeteTech1990 (Pete)
+👋 Hi, I’m Pete (@PeteTech1990)

-- I'm currently working as an IT Manager at a Secondary school, in Wales, UK and I'm currently studying Bsc Software Engineering at Coleg Cambria.

-- I have a experience with coding, having done a programming modules at college and Uni, and having built solutions for home and for work.
-My skills including using WinForms, WPF, .Net MAUI, C#, HTML, CSS, PHP, SQL and python.

-- 👀 I also think a possible direction for me would be to combine what I know from SysAdmin with what I am learning in Software Engineering.
-I.e looking into DevOps careers and even introducing it at my current job.

-- 📫 How to reach me ... via email, peterkeithgriffiths@gmail.com
+💻 I'm a Software Engineer based in Wales, UK, with a background in SysAdmin but with a growing passion for coding.

+🎓 Currently finishing my BSc in Software Engineering at the University of Wales, Bangor.
+(Hopefully completed 07/2025)

+🛠️ My tech stack includes C#, .NET (WinForms, WPF, MAUI), HTML, CSS, PHP, SQL, YAML and Python.
+But I'm eager to give anything a go.

+🔍 I'm also interested in bridging the gap between SysAdmin expertise and Software Engineering, finding ways to automate and improve workflows.

+🤖 Sci-fi fan and firm believer that problems can be solved with Christ-like grace, patience, and the occasional "turn it off and on again."

+📫 Get in touch: peterkeithgriffiths@gmail.com

 <!---
 PeteTech1990/PeteTech1990 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.